Frank Gilroy Physiotherapy Glasgow

-I have close links with Physiotherapy clinics outwith Glasgow, and will happily recommend another Physiotherapist, if it is more suitable from a clinical or location perspective.
+Frank will also happily recommend another Physiotherapist from his team if it is more suitable for patients from a clinical or location perspective to see someone else.